 Conclusion

-At the end of the day, your decision of whether to apply to medical schools that accept low MCAT scores shouldn’t only be based on solely on the average accepted MCAT scores and requirements.
+At the end of the day, your decision of whether to apply to medical schools that accept low MCAT scores shouldn’t only be based solely on the average accepted MCAT scores and requirements.
 This can be quite limiting, and you may end up applying to medical schools that aren’t the right fit.
 Don’t be afraid to explore all your options and remember that your MCAT score isn’t everything.
 It’s possible to get into a medical school that seems out of reach, even with a low MCAT score.
 Research, do your due diligence and consider getting some expert advice from a medical school admissions consultant before you start applying.

 FAQs